Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 nodehook               RUNNING    pid 444, uptime 0:02:45
 ```

-We can check this with the `ps` command:
+We can double check this with the `ps` command:

 ```
 $ ps aux | grep node
 www-data   444  0.0  2.0 659620 10520 ?
 Sl   00:57   0:00 /usr/bin/node /srv/http.js
 ```

 It's running!
-If we check our localhost at port 9000, we'll see the output we write out, including the environment variables.
-These are useful if we need to pass information or credentials to our script.
+If we check our localhost at port 9000, we'll see the output written out by the NodeJS script, including the environment variables.
+The environmental variables are useful if we need to pass information or credentials to our script.

 > If your process is not running, try explicitly telling Supervisord to start process "nodehook" via `supervisorctl start nodehook`